-What is a Landscaping and Groundskeeping Worker?
+What Do Landscaping and Groundskeeping Worker Do?

-Landscaping & Groundskeeping Worker Definition Landscape or maintain grounds of property using hand or power tools or equipment.
+Career Description Landscape or maintain grounds of property using hand or power tools or equipment.
 Workers typically perform a variety of tasks, which may include any combination of the following: sod laying, mowing, trimming, planting, watering, fertilizing, digging, raking, sprinkler installation, and installation of mortarless segmental concrete masonry wall units.

-List of Landscaping & Groundskeeping Worker Job Duties
+Landscaping & Groundskeeping Worker Responsibilities

 - Care for natural turf fields, making sure the underlying soil has the required composition to allow proper drainage and to support the grasses used on the fields.